 Bell, M.D.; Bell, D.J.; Boyle, D.P.; Tuanui-Chisholm, H. 2017.
 Motuhara Seabird research: December 2016.
-Technical report to the Department of Conservation.
+Report prepared by Wildlife Management Ltd. For the Department of Conservation.
+17p.

 All photographs in this Report are copyright © WMIL unless otherwise credited, in which case the person or organization credited is the copyright holder.